molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 ## Primate Skeletal Muscle DE analysis

-We have two sample classes so DE analysis is a pairwise comparison, we can first explore the results by calling the `results` function on `dds` and putting them into a results table called `res`:
+We have two sample classes, `Y` and `N`, so DE analysis is a pairwise comparison, we can first explore the results by calling the `results` function on `dds` and putting them into a results table called `res`:

 ```
 res<-results(dds)
 ```
-We can then call the `summary` function to explore the results:
+We can then call the `summary` function on `res` to explore the results:
 ```
 summary(res)
 ```